basecamp/handbook/benefits-and-perks.md

 Dental insurance is provided in the US via MetLife.
 The company pays 100% of the premium.
 Open enrollment is in November every year, with new coverage beginning December 1.
 Marriages and domestic partnerships are covered equally.

 ### Vision Insurance
 Vision insurance is provided in the US via MetLife.
 The company pays 100% of the premium.
 Open enrollment is in November every year, with new coverage beginning December 1.
 Marriages and domestic partnerships are covered equally.

 ### Life Insurance
 Basecamp offers a $400,000 life insurance/AD+D policy to all employees through MetLife.
 It’s fully funded by Basecamp, so you pay nothing!
 The policy is effective on Day 1 of employment, and it's terminated on your final day of employment.
 Open enrollment is in November every year, but employees are auto-enrolled during that time.

+## Retirement Plan
+Our 401K for US employees is through Vanguard.
+Basecamp matches 100% of what you contribute, up to 6% of your salary.
+You are eligible to enroll in the 401K plan with your first paycheck.

+For international employees, Basecamp will also match what you contribute to a retirement plan in your home country, also up to 6% of your annual salary.
+In these cases, Basecamp will pay you directly via your monthly invoice.
+It's up to you to invest that payment and maintain administration of the retirement account and its taxes.

 ## Flexible Spending Account (FSA)
 The FSA is an account where you can set aside pre-tax money for out-of-pocket medical expenses, such as prescriptions, over-the-counter medicine, vision care, etc. You have to decide up front how much money you want to put in the account, and the max is $2,750/year.
 There is a separate type of FSA for dependent care (child or elder care), and the max for that plan is $5,000/year or $2,500/year if you split this with a partner.
-This is an entirely optional program; if you don't think you'll use it, you need not sign up.
+This is an entirely optional program.
 Open enrollment is in December every year, with new coverage beginning January 1.

 ## Paid Time Off
+### Vacation Time
 Basecamp offers 18 days of paid time off plus [11 local holidays](https://3.basecamp.com/2914079/buckets/22311406/documents/4288588555) every year.
-We ask that you [track your time off](https://3.basecamp.com/2914079/projects/14971171) so we can properly compensate you for unused time, but the company doesn't monitor that tracking.
-We do ask that you check with your team before taking any extended absence, so they’re not left in the lurch.
-Your vacation time is prorated your first year working at Basecamp.
-If you start mid-year, you should take about 9 days off.
+We ask that you [track your time off](https://3.basecamp.com/2914079/projects/14971171) so we can properly compensate you for unused time.
+Your vacation time is prorated based on your start date during your first year at Basecamp.
+Your vacation time rolls over year to year, with a maximum bank of 27 days.
+If you are terminated or resign from Basecamp with vacation days in your bank, you'll be paid the monetary equivalent for those unused days (based on your salary).

+### Sabbatical
-In addition to annual PTO and holidays, every *three* years employees are encouraged take a 30-day paid sabbatical.
-Just give a heads-up preferably three months in advance so we can coordinate the work-load accordingly.
+In addition to annual PTO and holidays, every *three* years employees may take a 30-day paid sabbatical.
+Give your team a heads-up preferably three months in advance so they can coordinate.
+If you're terminated or resign from Basecamp with an unused sabbatical, Basecamp will pay you the monetary equivalent of those unused days only if your unused sabbatical was earned within the previous 12 months.

+### Sick Time
+We don't offer a bank of sick days nor do we track your sick days.
+However if you're away from work due to illness or injury for more than 1 work week, you'll transition from sick time to Personal Leave.
+Basecamp does not pay out for unused sick time upon resignation or termination, since we have no sick time bank.

+### Personal Leave
+If you are unable to work for more than 1 week because of illness or injury, let your manager know as soon as you can.
+You can take four weeks off at 100% pay.
+If after 4 weeks, you're still unable to work, Basecamp will pay you 70% for an additional 8 weeks.
+Your medical insurance will remain in force throughout your Leave.
+If after 12 weeks, you still cannot work, talk to your manager, and we will discuss what comes next on a case-by-case basis.
+You may be asked to provide medical documentation to support your request for Personal Leave.

+### Summer Hours
+We work 4-day work weeks from May 1 through August 31 every year.
+An employee who has just been hired may have to complete a training program per their team lead to be eligible.
+When a holiday occurs during summer hours, you can take the holiday off *or* your normal summer day off.
+Any additional days off would count as vacation days.

+### Day Of Service
+Basecamp also allows a Day of Service.
+You can take one day off every year to volunteer for a charitable or community organization of your choice.
+No need to use a vacation day or personal day, just let your team know you'll be out.
+Basecamp does not pay out for unused Days of Service if you resign or are terminated from Basecamp.

+### Disclaimer on Scheduling Time Off
 The only time we ask you *not* to schedule discretionary time-off is during a CODE.
 At Basecamp, we assign a CODE when urgent work needs to be done.
 We have three levels of criticality.
 A CODE RED is an emergency, a CODE YELLOW is less immediate but still critical, and a CODE LAUNCH is called when we're in the final stages of launching a new product.
-If we're in the midst of one of these and you can delay your vacation or sabbatical until after the code has ended, please do!
+If we're in the midst of one of these and you can delay your vacation or sabbatical until after the code has ended, please do.

-We don't track sick days.
-If you're under the weather, take the time you need to feel better within reason.
-Basecamp recognizes, too, that your mental health is just as important as your physical health.
-Consider taking a mental health day every now and again when you're feeling overwhelmed or mentally fatigued.
-If a day or two won't cut it, we'll work with you to find a way to reduce the burden of your work at Basecamp on your overall mental health.
-We really do want your work at Basecamp to be the best work you do in your life, and we appreciate that that's not possible if you're uncertain about your health.

-Your outlets at Basecamp if you're feeling your mental or physical health is taking a toll on your work?
-So many to choose from!
-We have Carecamp, a project in Basecamp dedicated to discussing all aspects of self-care.
-You can go to your manager at any time or during one of your regular 1:1 meetings.
-You can go to Andrea at any time, who with your permission can work with your manager to help you.
-Additionally, your manager should check in with *you*, proactively, to periodically make sure you're doing okay.

-Basecamp also allows a **Day of Service**.
-You can take one day off every year to volunteer for a charitable or community organization of your choice.
-No need to use a vacation day or personal day!

-## Personal Leave

-If you are under treatment or recovery for a serious medical condition and are unable to work for a week or more because of it, let us know and you can take four weeks off at 100% pay.
-If after that, you're still unable to work, Basecamp will continue to pay you 70% of your pay until you're better, up to twelve weeks off.
-These days are an emergency reserve, separate from your vacation/sick time described above.
-If after this period of time, you still cannot work, talk to your manager, Jason, David, or Andrea, and we will discuss what comes next on a case-by-case basis.

-## Employee Assistance Program (EAP)
-Basecamp's EAP is through ComPsych, and it provides a confidential avenue for you to get assistance with issues regarding behavioral and emotional health, family, legal, financial, wellness or other personal matters.
-When you call or email our provider, you'll be connected to a certified clinician who can help you one-on-one at that time, or who can refer you to someone in your area for longer-term help.
-Services range from immediate or crisis mental health care to phone-help on your 401k investments to a referral to a lawyer in your area to help with your estate planning.
-Because we use the EAP, you also receive discounts on those referrals to professionals.

-## Pet Insurance
-For your fur babies!
-Basecamp doesn't contribute to this plan at all, but everyone gets a 10% discount on this insurance you might otherwise buy.
-There are no set rates, but you can visit Basecamp's portal on Figo's website to get your quote and sign up.
-There's no open enrollment period to sign up for pet insurance.

-## Summer Hours

-During summer, we work 4-day work weeks, aka "summer hours".
-Summer hours are in effect from May 1 through August 31 each year.
-(An employee who has just been hired may have to complete a training program per their team lead to be eligible).
-Summer weeks are 4-day work weeks, so when a holiday occurs over summer, you can take the holiday off *or* your normal summer day off.
-Any additional days off would count as vacation days.

 ## Family Leave

-If you are the primary caregiver of a new child, you can take up to 16 weeks leave at 100% paid salary.
-If you are the secondary caregiver of a new child, you can take up to 6 weeks leave at 100% paid salary.
-You may also choose to take an additional 8 weeks leave unpaid as the primary or secondary caregiver.
-This time is meant for bonding with the new child and should commence from the date of birth or placement.
+If you are the primary caregiver of a new child, you can take up to 16 weeks leave at 100% pay.
+If you are the secondary caregiver of a new child, you can take up to 6 weeks leave at 100% pay.
+You may choose to take an additional 8 weeks leave unpaid as the primary or secondary caregiver.

 Some states require us to provide additional [benefits](https://github.com/basecamp/handbook/blob/master/stateFMLA.md#new-york).

 ## Bereavement Leave
 When you lose a loved one, you can take paid time off from work for bereavement, making arrangements, settling family affairs, and attending the funeral or memorial service.
 Let your manager know your plans as soon as you can so they can arrange for your absence.

 You can take ten days of bereavement leave for the death of a spouse or partner, child or child-in-law, parent or parent-in-law, or sibling or sibling-in-law.
 You can take three days of bereavement leave for the death of a grandparent, niece or nephew, cousin, or close friend.
 These caps are not to say you must return to work after so many days; you can use any of your available vacation time if you find you need more time off after bereavement leave.

-If the loss in your family is especially traumatic and you know you'll be away from work for a while, please talk to your manager to discuss that special case.
+And if you know you'll be away from work for much longer than outlined above, please talk to your manager to discuss that special case.

+## Employee Assistance Program (EAP)
+Basecamp's EAP is through ComPsych, and it provides a *confidential* avenue for you to get assistance with issues regarding health, family, legal, financial, wellness or other personal matters.
+When you call or email ComPsych, you'll be connected to a certified representative who can help you one-on-one at that time, or who can refer you to someone in your area for longer-term help.
+Services range from immediate or crisis mental health care to phone-help on your 401k investments to a referral to a lawyer in your area to help with your estate planning.
+Because we use the EAP, you also receive discounts on those referrals to professionals.

-## Retirement Plan
+## Pet Insurance

-Our 401K for US employees is through Vanguard.
-Basecamp matches dollar-for-dollar up to 6% of your salary that you contribute to the plan.
-For instance, an employee who earns $100,000 can contribute any amount towards the 401K, however Basecamp will only match the first 6% or $6,000/year of those contributions.
-You are eligible to enroll in the 401K plan with your first paycheck.

-For international employees, Basecamp will also match 6% of your salary.
-In this case, Basecamp will pay the employee directly via invoice.
-It's up to the employee to invest the money properly and maintain administration of the retirement account and its taxes.
+For your fur babies!
+Basecamp doesn't contribute to this plan at all, but everyone gets a 10% discount on this insurance you might otherwise buy.
+There are no set rates, and you can visit Basecamp's portal on [Figo's website] (https://figopetinsurance.com) to get your quote and sign up.
+There's no open enrollment period to sign up for pet insurance.

 ## Employee Profit Sharing
 Basecamp shares 10% of its annual company profits with employees, which is distributed in shares based on tenure.
-Profits are distributed after the books are closed on the previous fiscal year, usually around March (e.g. 2020 profits distributed in March 2021).
+Profits are distributed after the books are closed on the previous fiscal year, usually around March (e.g. 2021 profits distributed in March 2022).

 You're eligible to participate in profit sharing after two years of working at Basecamp.
 You'll accrue one share per month starting on your second anniversary at Basecamp, and you'll max out your shares at 10 years.
 We calculate shares based on months of tenure so there’s no unfair cliff between being hired in December vs January.